YuncongMa/pNet/README.md

 4. perform statistical analysis to investigate the correlation between FN loading and behavior measurement
 5. provide both pre-computed and interactive visualization for group and personalized FNs and statistical results
 6. provide MATLAB functions and scripts to carry out computation and visualization of group and personalized FNs
+7. provide Python functions and scripts to carry out the computation
-7. come with a help document that can be accessed directly on the app UI
+8. come with a help document that can be accessed directly on the app UI

 # Module
 ![Screenshot 2023-06-29 at 10 57 59 AM](https://github.com/YuncongMa/pNet/assets/20191790/9546d31e-aa9a-4a9c-8558-a875c92da27e)